(*Disclaimer: Joe Rogan sometimes has some divisive opinions, and his views do not represent those here at PodcastHowTo.com.)

 Although Joe Rogan has not publicly stated his favorite guest, it may be possible to determine who it is based on how many times a guest has appeared on the podcast.
 However, multiple appearances could also be linked to their popularity and how well the podcast was received.

-Given how popular Elon Musk’s episodes are, he may be a favorite of Rogan’s especially considering he has appeared on the podcast twice.
+Given Elon Musk’s episodes’ popularity, he may be a favorite of Rogan’s, especially considering he has appeared on the podcast twice.

 Who was Joe Rogan’s first guest?

 The first guest to ever appear on a Joe Rogan podcast was Brian Redban.
 He appeared on the podcast back in 2009.
-Brian Redban is an American comedian that was hired by Rogan back in 2003.
+Brian Redban is an American comedian hired by Rogan in 2003.

 While Redban was the first person to appear on the podcast alongside Joe Rogan, episode 3 featured the next guest.
 The guest was Ari Shaffir, and he has since been on many episodes.
 The episode aired on January 6, 2010.

-Ari Shaffir is an American actor and comedian; he also has his oven podcast called Skeptic Tank and co-hosts the Punch Drunk Sports podcast.
+Ari Shaffir is an American actor and comedian; he also has his own podcast, Skeptic Tank, and co-hosts the Punch Drunk Sports podcast.